 “We are excited about joining hands with Live Young to promote the use of gerontechnology for the silver generation to establish regular exercising habits, and to publicise Hong Kong as a happily ageing society.
 Gerontechnology also helps bridge the communication gap between the young and the elderly, and preserves inter-generational harmony.
 We look forward to seeing the fruitful results of this research project,” said Prof Joshua Mok Ka-ho, Vice-President and Principal Investigator of the LU Jockey Club Gerontechnology and Smart Ageing Project.

 “Eight months after Live Young’s launch, membership has grown to 60,000, of whom 6 per cent are aged 60 or more.
 The findings will allow the LU research team to further the programming and user experience, and we expect to see more older adults joining us.
 We earnestly cherish the collaboration opportunities with academia partners to explore and learn how to make the application of gerontechnology more user-friendly, and turn the problem of ageing into an opportunity for sustainable innovation,” said Mr Ngai Chi-wai, Project Director of Live Young rewards programme.

-“Quality HealthCare has always been dedicated to applying smart technologies in enhancing the physical and mental health of the general population, especially providing medical and healthcare services that better meet the needs of Hong Kong’s ageing society, improving the quality of life among elders, and reducing caregiver burdens.
-We will continue to work closely with Live Young to invent a holistic wellness model for ecologically sustainable development,” said Cynthia Chow, Quality HealthCare Medical Services Limited.
+“Quality HealthCare has always been dedicated to applying smart healthcare technologies in enhancing the physical and mental health of the general population, especially providing professional medical and healthcare services that better meet the needs of Hong Kong’s ageing society, improving the quality of life among elders, and reducing caregiver burdens.
+We will continue to work closely with Live Young to shape a holistic wellness model for ecologically sustainable development,” said Ms Cynthia Chow, Director of Business Partnership of Quality HealthCare Medical Services Limited.